Joseph V. Quarles

-Joseph Very Quarles, Jr., (December 16, 1843 – October 7, 1911) was an American lawyer, politician, and Wisconsin pioneer.
-He served as a United States senator from Wisconsin and a United States district judge for the Eastern District of Wisconsin.
-Earlier in his career, he was the 20th mayor of Kenosha, Wisconsin, and served as an officer in the Union Army during the American Civil War.
+Joseph Very Quarles Jr. (December 16, 1843 – October 7, 1911) was an American lawyer, Republican politician, and Wisconsin pioneer.
+He served as a United States senator from Wisconsin from 1899 to 1905; he was subsequently appointed United States district judge for the Eastern District of Wisconsin and served from 1905 until his death in 1911.
+During his career as an attorney, he was one of the founders of the firm Quarles & Brady, which still exists.

+Earlier in his career, he was the 20th mayor of Kenosha, Wisconsin, represented Kenosha County in the Wisconsin Legislature, and served as an officer in the Union Army during the American Civil War.
+He was a nephew of John Bullen Jr. and William Bullen, who established the first settlement at Kenosha.